tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 ### tcp

 This listens on a specified port for inbound tcp data.
+TLS is supported.

 The onramp can leverage preprocessors to segment data before codecs are applied and events are forwarded to pipelines.